 Now, let’s also examine how the average mutual fund has performed against it’s benchmark –

-Here too we see that on most discrete periods, the benchmark performed better than the average mutual fund in the large, mid/small, ELSS, government bond and corporate bond space.
+We see that on most discrete periods, the benchmark performed better than the average mutual fund.
+This was seen across large, mid/small, ELSS, government bond and corporate bond space.

-Further studies elsewhere have raised expectations that this underformance from actively managed funds is bound to continue over time and mutual funds esp. large cap MFs will find it difficult to justify their fees.
+Further studies elsewhere have raised expectations that this underperformance from actively managed funds is bound to continue over time.
+This means mutual funds esp. large caps will find it difficult to justify their fees.

-Infact, this trend of equity fund under-performance is not specific to India and even the SPIVA report for the United States shows that 78% of large cap funds in the US have underperformed their index over a 5-year period with even greater variances in the 1 and 3 year period.
+Infact, this trend of equity fund under-performance is not specific to India.
+Even the SPIVA report for the United States shows that 78% of large cap funds in the United States have underperformed their index over a 5-year period.
+The variance is even greater in the 1 and 3 year period.
 In Europe, 90% of equity funds underperformed their benchmark over an year and 77% over five years.

-There does exist a strong case for a monumental shift from active investing to passive investing in India and I expect index funds to make headway over the next decade and garner a larger portion of the mutual fund space as the Indian market matures
+There does exist a strong case for a monumental shift from active investing to passive investing in India.
+I expect index funds to make headway over the next decade and garner a larger portion of the mutual fund space as the Indian market matures

 Additional Resources You Might Like